Soil vapor extraction

 Soil vapor extraction (SVE) is a physical treatment process for in situ remediation of volatile contaminants in vadose zone (unsaturated) soils (EPA, 2012).
 SVE (also referred to as in situ soil venting or vacuum extraction) is based on mass transfer of contaminant from the solid (sorbed) and liquid (aqueous or non-aqueous) phases into the gas phase, with subsequent collection of the gas phase contamination at extraction wells.
 Extracted contaminant mass in the gas phase (and any condensed liquid phase) is treated in aboveground systems.
 In essence, SVE is the vadose zone equivalent of the pump-and-treat technology for groundwater remediation.
-SVE is particularly amenable to contaminants with higher Henry’s Law constants, including various chlorinated solvents and hydrocarbons.
+SVE is particularly amenable to contaminants with higher Henry's law constants, including various chlorinated solvents and hydrocarbons.
 SVE is a well-demonstrated, mature remediation technology and has been identified by the U.S. Environmental Protection Agency (EPA) as presumptive remedy.

-SVE Configuration
+Configuration

 The soil vapor extraction remediation technology uses vacuum blowers and extraction wells to induce gas flow through the subsurface, collecting contaminated soil vapor, which is subsequently treated aboveground.
 SVE systems can rely on gas inflow through natural routes or specific wells may be installed for gas inflow (forced or natural).
 The vacuum extraction of soil gas induces gas flow across a site, increasing the mass transfer driving force from aqueous (soil moisture), non-aqueous (pure phase), and solid (soil) phase into the gas phase.
 Air flow across a site is thus a key aspect, but soil moisture and subsurface heterogeneity (i.e., a mixture of low and high permeability materials) can result in less gas flow across some zones.
 In some situations, such as enhancement of monitored natural attenuation, a passive SVE system that relies on barometric pumping may be employed.